androidfanatic/androidfanatic.github.io/blog/hugo/content/post/blinking-lights.md

 draft: false
 ---

 <a href="https://en.wikipedia.org/wiki/Diwali" target="_blank">Diwali</a>, the festival of lights, is around the corner so I decided to take the hardware box out and have some fun!
-In this blog post, we will setup a NodeMCU (v1.0) on a linux box and then use the digital pins of the nodemcu to blink some led lights or rather led strips.
+In this blog post, we will setup a NodeMCU (v1.0) on a linux box and then use the digital pins of the NodeMCU to blink some led lights or rather led strips.

 <figure style="width: 60%; margin: auto; display: block; margin-bottom: 8px;">
   <img src="/img/10/blinking_lights.png" title="Blinking LED strips"  >